apify/apify-docs/sources/platform/actors/development/programming_interface/environment_variables.md

 ---
 title: Environment variables
-description: Learn how to provide your actor with context that determines its behavior through a plethora of pre-defined environment variables offered by the Apify SDK.
+description: Learn how to provide your Actor with context that determines its behavior through a plethora of pre-defined environment variables offered by the Apify SDK.
-slug: /actors/development/environment-variables
+slug: /actors/development/programming-interface/environment-variables
+sidebar_position: 3
 ---

 # Environment variables {#environment-variables}

-**Learn how to provide your actor with context that determines its behavior through a plethora of pre-defined environment variables offered by the Apify SDK.**
+**Learn how to provide your Actor with context that determines its behavior through a plethora of pre-defined environment variables offered by the Apify SDK.**

 ---